Childhelp: Childhelp Speak Up Be Safe for Athletes

-while teaching children ways to protect themselves against predators.
+The Childhelp Blow the Whistle on Child Abuse program, funded by Olympic Consultants and the Foundation for Global Sports Development, was created to raise awareness of child abuse in youth sports.
+The program provides information to coaches, parents, educators, and community members about recognizing the signs and symptoms of child abuse.
+It also teaches children personal safety skills and strategies for responding to potentially harmful situations through activity-based learning.

 Community outreach

 Community outreach is important to the organization to obtain new volunteers, donors and to spread the message about child abuse.
 Childhelp obtains a variety of public awareness including distributing brochures and other printed materials, media appearances and stories and public service announcements.
 Childhelp has produced a 30-second PSA available to both radio and television networks to air.
 The organization also holds numerous charity events year-long that draw in public donations and create strong community awareness.

 In 2000, Childhelp founded the Childhelp National Day of Hope.
 Held in Washington, D.C., on the first Wednesday of April (Child Abuse Prevention Month) every year, the event regularly draws the support and participation of numerous members of the United States Congress.

 Advocacy Ambassadors

-Over several decades and with the help of Sara O'Meara and Yvonne Fedderson's history as Hollywood actresses, Childhelp has drawn numerous celebrities and everyday volunteers to support the organization's cause, promote it in the media, attend special fund raising events, and give up their time and talents for a noteworthy cause.
+Over several decades and with the help of Sara O'Meara and Yvonne Fedderson's history as Hollywood actresses, Childhelp has drawn numerous celebrities and everyday volunteers to support the organization's cause, promote it in the media, attend special fund raising events, and give up their time and talents for a cause.
 Notable active celebrity ambassadors include Kathie Lee Gifford, Casper Van Dien and Catherine Oxenberg, Jane Seymour and Mary Costa.

 In 2008, Sara and Yvonne were guests of Kathie Lee's on the Today Show to speak about the epidemic of child abuse.

 In 2007, Jane Seymour sponsored an Art Pillow contest as part of the Jane Seymour Collection.
 Children ages 7–14 were challenged to create the design to appear on the pillow, which was revealed in April 2007 in connection with Child Abuse Prevention Month.

 The following are or have been Childhelp Advocacy Ambassadors:

 Susan Anton, The Bellamy Brothers, Bertrand Berry, Pat Boone, Joyce Bulifant, Gary Collins, Carol Connors, Mary Costa, Norm Crosby, John D'Aquino, Phyllis Diller, Ami Dolenz, Ralna English, Rhonda Fleming, Raymond Floyd, David Foster, Glenn Frey, Leeza Gibbons, Kathie Lee Gifford, Melissa Gilbert, Peri Gilpin, Amy Grant, Lee Greenwood, Mary Hart, Florence Henderson, Tyler Hoechlin, Crystal Hunt, Anne Jeffreys, David Keith, Megyn Kelly, Cheryl Ladd, Carol Lawrence, Mario Lopez, Ron Masak, Mary Ann Mobley, Phil Morris, Nancy O'Dell, Jamie O'Neal, Merlin Olsen, Catherine Oxenberg, Matthew Perry, Sasha Pieterse, Jimmy Pinchak, Collin Raye, Mackenzie Rosman, Jack Scalia, Andrea Schroder, Rick Schroder, Laura Schlessinger, Jane Seymour, T. G. Sheppard, John Stamos, Connie Stevens, George Stults, Alan Thicke, Linda Thompson, Pam Tillis, Heather Tom, Kathleen Turner, Casper Van Dien, Phil Vassar, Caitlin Wachs, Betty White, Barbara Young, Steve Young, Jack Youngblood, Efrem Zimbalist, Jr.

 The following women have been recognized with the Childhelp Woman of the World Award: